 Steps to submit a certification

-- Enter the etiology.
+- Enter the patient's information.

 You will only be able to submit one physician certification per patient.